The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Introduction

 \section{Introduction}

-The Ishango Bone is an artifact from the Upper Paleolithic era, unearthed in 1950 by Belgian geologist Jean de Heinzelin during excavations along the Semliki River near Lake Edward in what is now the Democratic Republic of Congo \parencite{Heinzelin}.
-Since its discovery, it has remained a topic of debate because some researchers have interpreted its notch arrangement as mathematically structured \parencite{PletserHuylebrouck, Joseph, Rudman, Marshack}, although the exact meaning and function of these notches remain unknown.
-This approximately 10-centimeter-long bone features a piece of quartz affixed to one end and is engraved with a series of sixteen grouped notches, organized into three distinct columns.
-Notably, two of these columns appear to contain groups representing odd and prime numbers.
-Currently housed at the Royal Belgian Institute of Natural Sciences in Brussels \parencite{Institute}, the Ishango Bone has intrigued researchers across various disciplines and is often described as one of the earliest mathematical tools.
-Early interpretations have suggested that the artifact functioned as a lunar or time-reckoning device \parencite{ICOMOSIAU}, may reflect a base-12 numerical system \parencite{PletserHuylebrouck}, or might have functioned as a mathematical sieve \parencite{Kamalu}.
-Despite these hypotheses, its precise purpose remains uncertain.
+The Ishango Bone is an artifact from the Upper Palaeolithic era, unearthed in 1950 by Belgian geologist Jean de Heinzelin during excavations along the Semliki River near Lake Edward in what is now the Democratic Republic of Congo \parencite{Braucourt1957}.
+Approximately 10 centimetres in length, with a piece of quartz affixed to one end, the bone is engraved with sixteen groups of notches organised into three distinct columns, an arrangement that has intrigued researchers across disciplines for decades and is often cited as one of the earliest known mathematical artifacts \parencite{InstituteNaturalSciences}.
+Early interpretations have suggested that the artifact functioned as a lunar or time-reckoning device \parencite{ICOMOS2010, Marshack1971}, may reflect a base-12 numerical system \parencite{Pletser1999}, or might have functioned as a mathematical sieve \parencite{Kamalu2021}.
+Despite these hypotheses, its precise purpose remains a subject of ongoing debate \parencite{Joseph2011, Rudman2007}.